RHFieldProductManagement/ocp4_aio_role_deploy_cnvlab/files/lab/workshop/content/validation.md

 oc logs duckhunt-js-1-build -f
 ```

-And you should wait for an output to see new image is pushed to registry:
+You should need to wait 3-4 minutes for the following output to confirm the new image is pushed to registry:

 ~~~bash
 Successfully pushed image-registry.openshift-image-registry.svc:5000/test/duckhunt-js@sha256:c4e64bc633ae09ce0f2f2f6de2ca9eaca8e11dc5b335301a2be78216df4b6929